Your OneCard is Your Library Card

 So you have your first assignment - how do you get started?

-The best place to get started is at our library homepage.
-The main search box searches the library catalogue and our EBSCO databases.
+Get started at our library homepage.
+The main search box searches the library catalogue and our 70+ databases.
 When you search, it will find books, academic journal articles, films, and more.
 You can also check out these SUBJECT GUIDES created by Librarians to point you to the right resources.

 You can get research assistance at any of our library service desks.
 Our staff can help you find what you need, or teach you to use our resources.